Bukovina District: Territorial division of the district

 Each county consisted of 12 districts with 10 communities in each.

 In the military organization, Bukovina district was divided into Chernivtsi and Suceava regimental districts, in the fiscal sphere - into eight tax districts.

 The administrative center of the Bukovina district was the city of Chernivtsi.

+In 1854, while the district was detached from Galicia and Lodomeria, Bukovina was divided into 15 Bezirke (districts) – Dorna, Putilla, Wysznitz, Kimpolung, Solka, Gurahumora, Sereth, Waskoutz am Czeremosz, Sadagura, Storoschinetz, Kotzmann, Zastawna, Suczawa, Radautz and Czernowitz (environs) – plus the Stadtbezirk (city-district) of Czernowitz.
+These districts were administered via four Bezirksämter (district offices) located in Czernowitz, Suczawa, Storoschinetz and Radautz.
+These divisions were retained when Bukovina was re-attached to Galicia and Lodomeria in 1860.